fewclassarena/fca/README.md

   resnet50_8xb32_in1k: ./configs/resnet/resnet50_8xb32_in1k_EDIT.py
   vgg16_8xb32_in1k: ./configs/vgg/vgg16_8xb32_in1k_EDIT.py
 ```
-A model EDIT file is a special file in ```FCA``` framework, based on which new configuration files are generated for few-class purpose.
+A model EDIT file is a special base file in the ```FCA``` from which new configuration files are generated.
+This file defines the method for dataset, model, training and testing models and similarity such that downstream configuration files can be generated for specific experiments by a special marker ```# edit```, which helps the script to generate a list of files when varying the number of classes.

 Then generate configs automatically by
 ```